scionproto/scion/doc/EPIC.md

 ## References

 <a id="1">[1]</a>
 M. Legner, T. Klenze, M. Wyss, C. Sprenger, A. Perrig.
-(2020)
+(2020) <br>
-EPIC: Every Packet Is Checked in the Data Plane of a Path-Aware Internet Proceedings of the USENIX Security Symposium [[Link]](https://netsec.ethz.ch/publications/papers/Legner_Usenix2020_EPIC.pdf)
+EPIC: Every Packet Is Checked in the Data Plane of a Path-Aware Internet <br>
+Proceedings of the USENIX Security Symposium [[Link]](https://netsec.ethz.ch/publications/papers/Legner_Usenix2020_EPIC.pdf)